Ladder falls

 If any of these rules are not followed, the CNESST will stop the work and those at fault will be liable to criminal prosecution.

-Zero tolerance sheet: Ladder falls
+Zero tolerance sheet: Ladder falls (in French only)

-- 1. Place the ladder on a firm footing
+- Be placed on a firm base

-- 3. Extend the ladder at least 900 mm (35 in) above the upper landing
+- Extend 900 mm (35 in) beyond the top storey

 When a ladder is used as a workstation: